CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 #### Loaded data recipe

 This is a more complex recipe.
-You first build a modified elasticsearch Docker image, without the mountable external data columne and without any prelaoded data.
+You first build a modified elasticsearch Docker image, without the mountable external data volume and without preloaded data.
 You run that image inside a Docker container and load data into it.
 You commit the container to a new docker image, and save and compress the new image with the preloaded data.